 Fraudsters don't just target customers and large companies with their schemes.
 Small businesses are also at risk of losing money and valuable data to online fraud.
+In fact, because small businesses may have fewer available resources to prevent online fraud, they may be at greater risk than their larger counterparts.

 Here, we've outlined key tools and tips for potential fraud protection and prevention.